duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/30-operation/10-operation-sensors.md

 **Classroom Set Up:**

-The students' drone kits can be placed at their desks before class.
+The students' drone kits can be placed at their desks before class

 ## SCRIPT OF TEACHING AND LEARNING ACTIVITIES